Search IOW Guide

 Town

-What's on in Wootton Bridge
+Things to do in Wootton Bridge

 Wootton Bridge sits in the middle ground between ferry ports, woodland and inland routes, which makes it one of East Wight's quietly useful places for local plans.
 It is not a showy seaside resort, but it gives residents several different ways to spend a day: steam trains at Wootton and Havenstreet, woodland paths in Firestone Copse, water and mudflats around Wootton Creek, and slower coastal space towards Woodside Bay.
 The village works especially well when you want something that feels outdoorsy without needing a long drive across the island.